Sunaina2005/Sunaina2005/README.md

 # Hi, I'm Sunaina 👋
 I'm a Data Analyst with a Master's in Computer Science and hands-on experience transforming complex datasets into actionable insights.
 I specialize in building interactive dashboards, optimizing data pipelines, and supporting data-driven decision-making across operations and business intelligence.
-Currently completing my thesis on global renewable energy adoption using predictive modeling and statistical analysis.
+Currently completing my thesis on **global renewable energy adoption** using predictive modeling and statistical analysis.

+---

+## 💼 Professional Experience

+### Working Student – DevOps | Tivian XI GmbH
+📍 Cologne, Germany (Remote)
+📅 **Aug 2023 – Aug 2024**

+- Developed and maintained **15+ interactive dashboards** in Power BI and Grafana, transforming complex operational data into actionable insights for leadership.
+- Built and optimized **ETL pipelines** connecting Prometheus, Loki, and Thanos datasets, improving reporting accuracy by **30%**.
+- Analyzed system performance metrics using SQL and time-series data to forecast capacity and guide infrastructure decisions.
+- Collaborated with BI, QA, and Operations teams to define and track KPIs, improving SLA compliance and executive reporting quality.
+- Delivered weekly reports with analytical recommendations that drove data-informed decisions and proactive issue resolution.

+---

+### Working Student – IT Support | Expert Systems AG
+📍 Berlin, Germany
+📅 **Jan 2023 – Aug 2023**

+- Led **data quality and asset management** for over 50 company devices, ensuring complete traceability across hardware lifecycle data.
+- Queried and analyzed user data from **Google BigQuery** using SQL to generate insights on software adoption and performance trends.
+- Automated device monitoring workflows via **ManageEngine** on Mac systems, improving efficiency.
+- Analyzed Jira support data to uncover bottlenecks, reducing ticket resolution time by **15%**.
+- Built a structured **knowledge base** in Confluence to standardize troubleshooting and documentation.

+---

+### Operations Executive | Uber India
+📍 Bangalore, India (Remote)
+📅 **Feb 2022 – May 2022**

+- Processed and standardized **500+ product records** using AWS-based systems to improve catalog data accuracy and discoverability.
+- Conducted large-scale data cleaning and validation to ensure consistent taxonomy and classification standards.
+- Built **Excel-based dashboards** to track project progress, detect inconsistencies, and report KPIs to the operations team.
+- Partnered with cross-functional stakeholders to enhance data integrity and streamline reporting workflows.

+---

+## 🎓 Education

+**M.Sc.
+Computer Science**
+*IU International University of Applied Sciences, Berlin, Germany*
+📅 Apr 2022 – Jan 2026

+**B.Tech.
+Computer Science Engineering**
+*Bangalore Institute of Technology, Bangalore, India*
+📅 2017 – 2021

 ---